-If you’re using the Trader Joe’s radishes that tend to be in different sizes, you may need to cut the larger radishes into 8 pieces instead of 4 like the smaller radishes.
+If you’re using radishes that vary in size, you may need to cut the larger radishes into 8 pieces instead of 4 like the smaller radishes.
 You want evenly sized pieces for even cooking.

 Push the radishes to one side of the skillet and brown a pound of extra lean ground beef.

 Like in my sweet chili ground beef and brussels sprouts, keeping the radishes in the pan while the beef cooks allows them to continue cooking through.
 But if you have a smaller pan, you can transfer the radishes to a plate and add them back in once the beef is cooked.
 Just make sure they’re cooked through before removing from the pan.

 And in case you’ve never tried recipes like my beef baked taquitos or sesame ground beef and quinoa, I have a thing when it comes to browning meat.
 Be sure to give the beef time to develop some color on both sides before mincing and fully cooking.
 There’s so much flavor development that comes from the browning process.

 As a pro tip, gently press the ground beef in the pan to create more surface area and faster browning.

 Fully cook the beef before turning off the heat and adding a simple burger sauce.

 There are thousands of burger sauce recipes out there, but I kept things simple with a blend of condiments you should already have in the fridge.
 I would encourage you to taste the burger sauce before adding it to the cheeseburger skillet and tweaking the ingredient ratios to your liking.
 More ketchup will make it sweeter while more Worcestershire sauce will make it more umami.
 Have fun here!